 The ultimate night of inter-troop and patrol competition!
 Sign-up to participate in our bracket sports tournament in a variety of events, including volleyball, soccer, and human foosball.
-Perhaps you'll go undercover and play a game of oversized billiards in the secret crime world.
-The winning patrol of each competition will be crowned at the Closing Awards Ceremony on Friday night.
+Perhaps you'll participate in our trials of strength and skill and be crowned a real olympian at the closing award ceremony Friday night.